 Certification exams aren’t designed to be easy.
 You really need to know your stuff if you’re going to be paying a fee to take an exam.
 With those two training methods we’ve mentioned, ensure you’re receiving a well-rounded education.
 If you’re apprenticing, you may just encounter a small variety of dogs because of the demographics of the area.
 It wouldn’t hurt to take a comprehensive course so you know that you have all the information you need to succeed.

-Look for courses that prepare you for the exam.
-The National Dog Grooming Association of America (NDGAA) as well as the Canadian Professional Pet Stylists (CPPS) associations offer standardized exams to certify members.
+Look for dog grooming courses that prepare you for the exam.
+The National Dog Groomers Association of America (NDGAA) as well as the Canadian Professional Pet Stylists (CPPS) associations offer standardized exams to certify members.
 Their exams cover a wide range of topics so that those who pass can operate safe, ethical, and professional businesses in the field of pet grooming.

 Freelance Dog Grooming

 You can become a dog groomer out of your home, a salon, or even your own van.
 The beauty of this profession is that you have many different options with how you want to do business.
-Becoming a freelance dog groomer allows you to choose your clients, choose how often you work, and choose where you want to go.
+Becoming a freelance dog groomer allows you to choose your clients, how often you work, and your career trajectory.

 As a freelancer, you may choose to work with a salon on a part-time basis—whenever there’s work, you go!
 If you’re working in such conditions, you won’t need a facility license (if one applies).
 This is because you aren’t the business owner who owns or leases out the space.
 You just work within it.
 That doesn’t mean that you don’t need any license at all, however!